 Simon of Cyrene’s encounter with Christ on the way to the cross left its mark on his whole family.
 Is the cross imprinted on our lives and ministries as well?
-Alistair Begg reminds us that, in the cross, the presence of God connects with the pain and sin of a broken world.
-In response, God is not looking for sentimental sympathy, but for faith in the one truly innocent man whose death brings about salvation for the guilty.
+Alistair Begg reminds us that in the cross, the presence of God connects with the pain and sin of a broken world.
+In response, God is looking not for sentimental sympathy but for faith in the one truly innocent man whose death brings about salvation for the guilty.

 Sermon Transcript: Print